 - Bivalves, such as oysters and mussels

 - Cruciferous vegetables, such as broccoli and cauliflower

 - Organ meats

 Scientists are continuing to zero in on the best foods to help children, adolescents, and adults maintain mental and physical health.
-For example, in September 2019, the International Society for Nutritional Psychiatry Research began officially recommending omega-3 supplements as an adjunctive therapy for major depressive disorder.
+For example, in September 2019, the International Society for Nutritional Psychiatry Research began officially recommending omega-3 supplements as adjunctive therapy for major depressive disorder.

 Nutrition and Mental Health as Part of an Integrated Approach to Treatment

 At Newport Academy, our integrated approach to mental healthcare addresses both the mind and the body, combining medical and behavioral treatment.
-That includes tapping into nutritional psychiatry and the role of nutrition in mental health, as one of multiple treatment components.
+That includes tapping into nutritional psychiatry and the role of nutrition in mental health, as one of the multiple treatment components.